iann0036/iamlive/README.md

 export HTTPS_PROXY=http://127.0.0.1:10080
 ```

-#### SDKs
+#### AWS SDKs

-To enable CSM in the various AWS SDKs, you can run the following in the window executing your application prior to it starting:
+To enable proxy mode in the various AWS SDKs, you can run the following in the window executing your application prior to it starting:

+For AWS SDKs:

 ```
 export HTTP_PROXY=http://127.0.0.1:10080